-The Ministry Family Camp is an annual camp run by the Health and Community Chaplaincy Committee, normally held during the second week of the 3^{rd} term school holidays.
+The Ministry Family Camp is an annual camp run by the Health and Community Chaplaincy Committee, normally held during the second week of the 3rd term school holidays.
 The camp aims to provide a time of refreshment, teaching, fellowship, fun and encouragement to those who are in ministry in the PCV.
 Those welcome to attend are ministers (with or without charge, or retired) and their families, as well as ministry assistants, missionaries, candidates for the PCV, church planters, home missionaries and Metro trainees.
 PYV runs a crèche and programs for children and youth.
 The schedule also includes free time for fellowship or to enjoy the activities at the camp.
-The speaker for the 2017 Family Camp (2 - 5 October) is Rev Dr Peter Adam.
+The 2019 Family Camp will be held on 30 September - 3 October.

-For more information about the camp, please contact Mrs Sandy Carroll, the HCCC Administrator at sanjcarroll74@gmail.com.
+For more information about the camp, please contact Anne Harvey, the HCCC Administrator at hccc.admin@pcv.org.au

-Ministry Wives' Events and Support
+Ministry Wives' Support and Events

-The PCV's Pastoral Support Worker for Ministry Wives, Elspeth Slater, is available at any time to support and encourage ministry wives.
-Elspeth is happy to travel across the state to visit wives wherever they may be based, and her role is one of confidential and prayerful encouragement and support.
-Once ministry candidate couples know their exit appointment, Elspeth will usually visit wives individually and then aim to catch up with them a couple of months after they settle in, and then subsequently from time to time.
-Her visits are not obligatory in any way; rather, they are an encouragement and support to those who desire it.
-Elspeth may be contacted by calling (03) 9720 7842 or 0439 553 071, or by emailing elspeth.slater@bigpond.com.
+The PCV's Pastoral Support Worker for Ministry Wives, employed by the Health and Community Chaplaincy Committee (HCCC) is available at any time to support and encourage ministry wives.
+Robyn Johnson, a former PCV and PCNSW ministry wife will commence in the PSW role in early 2018.
+Robyn's role is one of confidential and prayerful encouragement and support and she is happy to travel across the state to visit ministry wives wherever they may be based.
+Once ministry candidate couples know their exit appointments, the PSW will usually seek to schedule a visit, then aim for follow up visits as the wife and ministry couple settle in to their new appointment.
+These visits are not obligatory in any way; rather, they are planned as an encouragement and support for those who desire it.

+Robyn may be contacted at